 Konrad Lorenz, a behavioural scientist, a former Nazi but later Nobel-prize winner, propagated the fact that men and women plainly have a drive to be aggressive towards others.
 This drive is controlled through a safety mechanism in the human mind, where the desire to kill is blunted, when an opponent shows submission.

 Putting distance between the aggressor and opponent typically stunted this safety mechanism.

 Drones would thus be perfect military machines since they nearly completely shut-off this safety mechanism – they completely isolated the human from the actual killing.

-However, in 1898, before being used for way, the modern flying robot with military and war potential was peacefully floating on Madison Square Garden’s pond.
+However, in the U.S, in 1898, before being used for way, the modern flying robot with military and war potential was peacefully floating on Madison Square Garden’s pond.

 The “teleautomaton” was the first ever radio controlled device in the form of a miniature boat.

 Tesla had two devices one that could be remote controlled above water and another that had a hidden loop antenna.